-Cat Travel
+Cat Airline Travel

-Cat Airline Travel As a rule, cats are animals that struggle with travel.
+As a rule, cats are animals that struggle with travel.
 One of the reasons for this is because cats adopt a territory and grow comfortable with it.
 Removing a cat from its surroundings can be traumatic for them, more so than for a dog, just because of the nature of felines.
 Although there are exceptions, cats can tend to be more nervous, upset and detatched when stress is imposed on them.

 If your cat is easy going and not upset when their daily routine is changed, consider yourself lucky.
 Traveling with a cat, especially on an airline, poses a whole new set of challenges that dog owners do not typically experience.

-How to make cat travel easier?
+How to make travel easier for your cat?

 Whether you are working with a kitten or full grown cat, the most important step is to prepare.
 As far in advance as possible, purchase a cat carrier or crate and get your pet used to it.
 Make it a happy place for them (this is a hard part) by bribery, if necessary.
 If you are acclimating your cat to a softsided carrier, put it on its side and put a used t-shirt of yours in it.
 If a hardsided crate is what your cat travels in, leave the top off.
 A catnip toy is always good and maybe a treat or two.
 Keep your distance and watch to see if your kitty starts to check it out.

 If your cat does not show interest, move the carrier to another place that is meaningful to your cat: next to your bed, in a quiet corner, on a couch.
 Next comes lots of praise and encouragement.
 If your kitty likes attention, you have a chance to pull this off.
 Spend time with your cat playing in and around the carrier.
 Take time as it will pay off later.
-Getting your cat accustomed to its carrier is the single most important thing you can do to ensure a pleasant trip.
+Getting your cat accustomed to its crate or carrier is the single most important thing you can do to ensure a pleasant trip.

 After a while, put your cat in the carrier and sit beside it.
 Don't go anywhere, just communicate with your kitty through the bag.
 Talk to them and stroke them when they are in the bag.
 Leave them in there for a few minutes, then let them out and give them a treat.
-These sessions can grow longer until your pet does not cry or fuss anymore when in the bag.
+These sessions can grow longer until your pet does not cry or fuss anymore when in the crate or carrier.

 The next step is to take them outside.
 If you have time, don't go anywhere.
 Justa short walk or sit in the car and let them become used to the smells.
 You can start the engine and go around the block, but keep it short.
 Try doing this everyday for a week and note your cat's behavior.
 It should get better and better.
-Airline cat travel

 On the day of travel, be sure and put familiar bedding and toys in the carrier.
 The airlines will not allow toys in a crate, but you can always put the old t-shirt in with your kitty.
 Don't feed them the usual amount.
 We don't want any upset stomachs.
 Be sure and offer them water.